BLACK-ASH/CS-Sem-2/advancedPython/README.md

 - Date : 4/12/24

 ## Practical No 2
-- Aim : Write A Program To Implement Different Methods In Python
+- Aim : Write A Program To Implement Different Methods In Python.
 - Date : 11/12/24

 ## Practical No 3